reeves999999/SourceCode/SourceCode.Web/README.txt

 Missed out, but would have added, given time:

 -Something other than jQuery! - As Bootstrap uses this and I wanted Bootstrap I just stuck with it and its jQuery-based scripting
--Validation on page for create/update modals
 -Fluent API
--Add unique index to client name
 -CQRS
 -Swagger
 -Separate API,MVC and Service projects